Can waveform residuals in gravitational-wave data survive detector noise?

 Run 2: Extract the testable claimNo evidence

-Can waveform residuals in gravitational-wave data distinguish the claimed effect from detector noise?
+Can waveform residuals in gravitational-wave data survive detector noise?

 The source provides a relevant gravitational-wave dataset, but it does not directly test the observable claim.